akshat5015/ai-agent/README.md

 ### 🌟 4.
 Insight & Evaluation Generation (Medium Weight)

-[cite_start]This fulfills the mandatory requirement to implement evaluation metrics[cite: 13].
+This fulfills the mandatory requirement to implement evaluation metrics.

 * **Quality Score:** The `quality_assessor.py` module runs a full evaluation **on every run**.
 It uses **ROUGE** scores (for summary content), readability metrics, and custom heuristics to calculate a final "Quality Score".
 * **Insights Tab:** The agent provides meta-analysis on its own performance.
 It uses the quality score to provide plain-English recommendations, such as warning the user if the summary quality is low or if no tasks were found in a "meeting" type file.

 ### 🌟 5.
 Web Interface (Bonus)

-* [cite_start]A full-featured Streamlit application (`src/ui/app.py`) provides an easy-to-use interface for uploading files and viewing the multi-tabbed results (Transcript, Summary, Tasks, Quality, Insights)[cite: 17].
+* A full-featured Streamlit application (`src/ui/app.py`) provides an easy-to-use interface for uploading files and viewing the multi-tabbed results (Transcript, Summary, Tasks, Quality, Insights).

 ---

 ## 3. AI Agent Architecture Document

-[cite_start]This section covers the "AI agent architecture document" deliverable[cite: 24].
+This section covers the "AI agent architecture document" deliverable.

 ### Interaction Flow
 1. A user uploads a media file (e.g., `.mp4` or `.mp3`) to the Streamlit UI.